Mirza Abbas: Charges and convictions

 On 25 February 2007, Abbas was arrested when he went to submit his wealth statement to the Anti-Corruption Commission (ACC).
 He was among the first list of 50 graft suspects.

 On 15 July 2007, ACC filed a case against Abbas, former BNP MP Ali Asgar Lobi and Mahfuzul Islam, a government official.
 The case accused them of illegally allotting an industrial plot in Tejgaon Industrial Area for Pacific Chemicals Ltd, a company owned by Lobi in 2006.

 On 12 May 2008, Abbas was sentenced to 8 years' imprisonment on charges of invading tax upon his income for during 1990–2007 and also, furnishing false information in the tax returns.

 On 6 March 2014, ACC filed a graft cast against Abbas over corruption in plot allocation among journalists when he was the housing and public works minister.
 After a Supreme Court ruling, he was released on bail from jail in April 2016.
+In 2025, he was acquitted by the court in these cases.

 On 6 January 2016, after the surrender, Abbas was jailed in connection with two violence cases.
 The cases were filed in December 2014 and January 2015.
+In 2024, he was freed from jail.